Integrate with Apple Education features

 After you deploy resources: If a student joins a class, create a delivery group with just that student and deploy the resources to the student.

-If a student or instructor loses their temporary password, have them contact the Apple School Manager administrator.
+If a student or instructor loses their temporary password, have them contact the ASM administrator.
 The administrator can provide the temporary password or generate a new one.

 The Apple Find My iPhone/iPad service includes an Activation Lock feature.
-Activation Lock prevents non-authorized users from using or reselling a lost or stolen device that’s enrolled in DEP.
+Activation Lock prevents non-authorized users from using or reselling a lost or stolen device that’s enrolled in Apple Deployment Program.

-Endpoint Management includes an ASM DEP Activation Lock security action that enables you to send a lock code to an Apple School Manager DEP-enrolled device.
+Endpoint Management includes an ASM Activation Lock security action that enables you to send a lock code to an ASM Apple Deployment Program enrolled device.

-When you use the ASM DEP Activation Lock security action, Endpoint Management can locate devices without requiring users to enable the Find My iPhone/iPad service.
-When an Apple School Manager device is hard-reset or fully wiped, the user provides their Managed Apple ID and password to unlock the device.
+When you use the ASM Activation Lock security action, Endpoint Management can locate devices without requiring users to enable the Find My iPhone/iPad service.
+When an ASM device is hard-reset or fully wiped, the user provides their Managed Apple ID and password to unlock the device.

-The properties, ASM DEP escrow key and ASM DEP activation lock bypass code, appear in Device details.
+The properties ASM escrow key and ASM activation lock bypass code appear in Device details.

-The RBAC permission for an ASM DEP Activation Lock is Devices > Enable ASM DEP/Bypass activation lock.
+The RBAC permission for an ASM Activation Lock is Devices > Enable ASM Bypass activation lock.